GNU social JP

 Hospitals can be so hard and disease and illness bring such struggle.
 But sitting bedside for family is weirdly something like a gift.
 These stories, this ancestry, the birth and dying and death and memory of it all.
 Something like a gift in the right light.

-In conversation about 6 months ago from social.coop permalink
+In conversation about a year ago from social.coop permalink

 • Before